awslabs/aws-iatk/docs/tutorial/index.md

 ---
 title: Tutorial
-description: Introduction to AWS CTK
+description: Introduction to AWS IATK
 ---

-This tutorial introduces AWS Cloud Test Kit (AWS CTK) by going through four examples.
+This tutorial introduces AWS Integrated Application Test Kit (AWS IATK) by going through four examples.
 Each of them showcases one feature at a time.

 For each example, we will execute the following steps: